gdtk-uq/gdtk/website/content/_index.md

 title: "GDTk: The Gas Dynamic Toolkit"
 ---

-# GDTk: The Gas Dymamics Toolkit
+# GDTk: The Gas Dynamics Toolkit

 The Gas Dynamics Toolkit is a collection of programs and functions for computing the properties of high-speed gas flows.